cogentcore/lab/stats/metric/README.md

 type MetricFunc func(a, b, out tensor.Tensor) error
 ```

+See the [Cogent Lab Docs](https://cogentcore.org/lab/metric) for full documentation.

 The metric functions always operate on the outermost _row_ dimension, and it is up to the caller to reshape the tensors to accomplish the desired results.
 The two tensors must have the same shape.

 * To obtain a single summary metric across all values, use `tensor.As1D`.